NVIDIA/NeMo/README.rst

 The primary objective of NeMo is to provide a scalable framework for researchers and developers from industry and academia to more easily implement and design new generative AI models by being able to leverage existing code and pretrained models.

-For developer documentation, please see the `NeMo Framework Developer Documenation <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/>`_ and for enterprise documentation, please see the `NeMo Framework User Guide <https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html>`_.
+For developer documentation, please see the `NeMo Framework Developer Documentation <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/>`_ and for enterprise documentation, please see the `NeMo Framework User Guide <https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html>`_.

 All NeMo models are trained with `Lightning <https://github.com/Lightning-AI/lightning>`_ and training is automatically scalable to 1000s of GPUs.